bitrix24/b24restdocs/api-reference/catalog/store-product/catalog-store-product-get.md

 catalog.storeproduct.get(id)
 ```

-Method to access the value of inventory balances fields.
+This method is used to access the values of inventory balances fields.

 ## Parameters